rodrigort/Examples_TRAVEO_T2G/README.md

 # 🚀 Traveo T2G Examples

-This repository contains a collection of hands-on examples for the **Infineon Traveo II (T2G)** microcontroller family, developed using **Visual Studio Code** and **ModusToolbox**.
+This repository contains a collection of practical examples for the **Infineon Traveo II (T2G)** microcontroller family, developed using **ModusToolbox** and **Visual Studio Code**.

-Each project is designed to demonstrate the configuration and usage of various peripheral drivers using the **Peripheral Driver Library (PDL)**, helping developers quickly get started with embedded systems based on Traveo T2G.
+Each example demonstrates the use and configuration of various peripherals via the **Peripheral Driver Library (PDL)**, helping developers get started quickly with real hardware and hands-on code.

 ---